jsummers/imageworsener/readme.txt

    (if supported by the output format).
 Within this overall depth, you can reduce the number of colors that will actually be used, by using the "-cc" options.
-   Note that this doesn't necessarily determine that depth used in the output file.
+   Note that this doesn't necessarily determine the depth used in the output file.
 If the image can be encoded at a smaller depth with no loss of information, IW may choose to do that.